The 5 Best Dog Bandanas Australia: Tested & Evaluated 2023

-For the classic bandana look, the Ofpuppy pack is pretty fabulous.
+For the classic bandana look, every member of our team of independent experts agreed that the Ofpuppy pack is pretty fabulous.
 The bandana collar style will stay clipped to your dog so you don’t have to worry about how to tie on the bandana or the fear it may get lost.
 The colours are vibrant and the pattern is timeless.

 You tie on a bandana around your dog’s neck.
 There are a few variations of how you can do this.
 You can tie it with the bulk of the fabric towards the front of your dog’s chest like a bib.
 Alternatively, you can tie it with the fabric falling on their back like a cape.

 Within those two main ways of tying, you can fold the bandana in cool ways to create interesting shapes.
 As long as the bandana isn’t tied too tight or the shape too bulky, you can get creative here.

 Bandana-collars are clipped on like regular collars.
 To fit the collar correctly you need to follow the rule of two.
 You should be able to slip two of your fingers in between the collar and your dog’s neck comfortably and snuggly.
 If you can’t get your fingers in at all, it is too tight.
 If you can fit your whole hand in, it is too loose.

 “You will want to use a cloth measuring tape to figure out the circumference of their neck.

 Generally speaking, to get the collar size from this measurement, add 1 inch for small breeds (that weigh less than 10 pounds), 2 inches for medium-sized dogs and 3 inches for large breeds (that weigh over 80 pounds).
 These additional inches ensure that the collar will not be too tight on your pet, which can cause pain or injury.” writes Jet Perreault for Petful.
 (4)